Employee Records and Employment References

 - reviewing the operation of this policy and making changes from time to time as it may deem appropriate.

-Part-time or temporary employment outside the College is acceptable as long as it does not interfere with your position at the college or is it a conflict of interest.
+Part-time or temporary employment outside the University is acceptable as long as it does not interfere with your position at the University or is it a conflict of interest.
 Refer to the “Conflict of Interest” policy for further information.

 Being absent or tardy places an unfair burden on your fellow workers who must do your work during your absence.
 Continued absence and tardiness, for insufficient reasons, will limit your chances for advancement and may result in dismissal.